Switzerland Limited Liability Company (SARL) / (LLC)

 Switzerland is a federal republic officially called the “Swiss Confederation” situated in Central Europe and is totally landlocked.
 The city of Bern is the seat of the federal republic.
 It has a political system with a two house legislative assembly along with a Federal Council and a Federal Chancellor.

-A Switzerland Limited Liability Corporation (SARL) has the following benefits:
+A Swiss LLC (SARL) has the following benefits:

 • Total Foreign Ownership: Foreigners may own 100% of all the shares.

 • Limited Liability: Shareholders’ liabilities are limited to their share contributions.